ParentingHealth

 Every family faces its unique challenges and issues.
 It is normal to worry about your parenting abilities and feel stressed.
 You should seek help from a mental expert if you feel exhausted regularly.

-It’s important to realise that you’re not alone if you or someone in your family is feeling the symptoms of burnout.
+It’s important to realize that you’re not alone if you or someone in your family is feeling the symptoms of burnout.
 Your children love you and think that you are an excellent parent.
 Parents today can feel emotionally exhausted by the chronic stress they carry, but there are resources available to help.